kartikye/PhysGit/README.md

 Instructions:

-1. open terminal/cmd/bash
+1. Open terminal/cmd/bash
 2. cd into your project directory
-3. run PhysGit.py using python /path/to/PhysGit.py
+3. Run PhysGit.py using python /path/to/PhysGit.py
-4. wave your hands around
+4. Wave your hands around

 - To push - Push
 - To pull - Pull